 Marines from BSRF-12 are currently in Romania conducting joint training with Romanian troops.

 Entry filed under: FRIDAY FOTO, Naval Warfare, Photos, Skills and Training, Special Operations, Weaponry and Equipment.
-Tags: amphibious warfare, BALTOPS 2012, Black Sea Rotational Force 12, Defense, Lithuanian Army, Marine Corps, NATO, Polish Navy.
+Tags: amphibious warfare, BALTOPS 2012, Black Sea Rotational Force 12, Lithuanian Army, Marine Corps, NATO, Polish Navy, Topics.